jledger91/mysite/README.md

 ### Tests

-To run the test suits, use:
+To run the test suite, use:
 ```
 make test
 ```